 The Hugh Williamson Foyer

-This room (1869) is on the Mezzanine level immediately below the Humffray Room.
-It has lift access and holds up to 40 people seated theatre style, up to 60 standing.
+This room is on the Mezzanine level immediately below the Humffray Room.
+It has lift access and holds up to 30 people seated theatre style, up to 50 standing.
 It is suitable for meetings, training, small celebrations and classes.
-It is serviced by our preparation kitchen, has projection facilities, Wi-Fi access and whiteboard.
+It is serviced by our preparation kitchen, has projection capability, Wi-Fi access and a whiteboard upon request.

 Who was Mr Williamson?

 Hugh Williamson (1901-1985) was a banker and philanthropist, born on 4 February 1901 in Ballarat.
 He was educated in Ballarat at Dana Street State School and Ballarat Agricultural High School.
 As a qualified accountant he was posted to rural Victoria where he made his mark with a bright personality and quick wit.
 His constant travelling around Australia and New Zealand, raising morale by encouraging and mentoring staff at all levels, paid dividends.
 As an active president (1955-61) of the Bankers’ Institute of Australasia he encouraged bankers to build their knowledge through further study.
 By the time he retired in 1961, the year he was appointed CBE, he had laid much of the groundwork for the ANZ Bank’s strong performance over subsequent decades.